Skip to main content

 You can set a Default value, as well as a Minimum and Maximum number and a step increment.

-For the Minimum and Maximum number and Step increment, you can only choose whole numbers, but you can use decimals when entering and thus enter a number like "7.5."
+For the Minimum and Maximum number and Step increment, you can only choose whole numbers, but you can use decimals when entering and thus enter a number like "7.5".

 joomla6 nummer

-There is also an option to format the number as a Currency, which is useful when you want to display the price for an item.
+There is also an option to format the number as Currency, which is useful when you want to display the price for an item.

 You can then also enter a Currency symbol (such as € or EUR), select the position of the symbol (Before or After) and the number of decimal places.